Main Library

 Should Population-Based Payments Account for Social Risk Factors?

-January 12, 2023Jacqueline LaPointeRevCycleIntelligenceSocial Determinants of Health (SDOH)
+January 12, 2023Jacqueline LaPointeRevCycleIntelligenceSocial Determinants Of Health (SDOH)

 Efforts to make the healthcare system more efficient and equitable by adjusting population-based payments for social risk factors may be missing the mark, suggests a new study from Harvard and Yale.
 The study published in the latest edition of Health Affairsputs current risk adjustment methodologies under a microscope to find out if they truly support equitable delivery of care.